Ron Jacobs (basketball): Philippine men's national team (1981 to 1986)

 In 1983, Jacobs decided to retain the services of Jeff Moore and Dennis Still, owing to the lack of big men that the country faced.
 Having read through the FIBA rules where naturalized players can only play after 3 years of residency, he immediately submitted Moore and Still's application for naturalization.
 He then sought for a shooter in the US to provide the outside sock and eventually train the likes of budding shooters like Allan Caidic of UE, Pido Jarencio of UST, Jojo Lastimosa of Ateneo, and Ato Agustin of Lyceum.
-He recruited Arthur "Chip" Engelland of Duke University, who would have been eligible to play by 1987 for the national team.
+He recruited Arthur "Chip" Engelland of Duke University, who would be eligible to play by 1987 for the national team.

 In 1984, the Philippines, under Jacobs, played in the ABC tournament held in Qatar.
-They won their first three games in the eliminations only to be forfeited because of Engelland, Moore and Still's ineligibility.
-Howls of protest from the team didn't prosper despite the initial assurance made by the ABC, eventually raising the suspicion that the Philippine team was set up to lose via technicality.
+They won their first three games in the eliminations only to be forfeited because of the ineligibility of Engelland, Moore and Still.
+Howls of protest from the team did not prosper despite the initial assurance made by the ABC, eventually raising the suspicion that the Philippine team was set up to lose via technicality.
 The team went down 0-3 and the American members were barred from playing.
 The team didn't qualify for the quarterfinals and ended up in the classification round, where they beat the remaining rivals convincingly despite playing only their 9 Filipino players.
 Hence, they became the only team in the history of the ABC to have won all its games in the tournament but ended up 9th overall.

 In the latter part of 1984, the Philippines won the Asian Interclub title to earn the right to play in the 1985 Intercontinental Cup to be held in Girona, Spain.
 The Philippines, playing as the Northern Consolidated Cement basketball team featuring Moore, Engelland and Still, went up against the Golden Eagles from the USA representing North America, CA Monte Líbano, representing Brazil (bannered by the De Souza brothers, wily point guard Milton Setrini, and the eminent Oscar Schmidt) representing South America, Banco di Roma Virtus (featuring Dino Meneghin) of Italy and Košarkaški klub Cibona featuring Drazen Petrovic for Europe.
 The Philippine NCC team lost to Cibona of Zagreb 111-86 in the first game and on the Second day lost to the Golden Eagles of the USA 81-73.
 In the third game, they lost by a solitary point against the Brazilians, 78-77.
 But in the Fourth game, the Philippine NCC team toppled the Italians by more than 19 points, 98-79.
 Reports from Girona said that the team won the hearts of the Spanish basketball fans as they saw the smallest basketball team in the World Cup for Champion Clubs play competitively against taller opponents from Europe and America.
 Ron Jacobs later admitted that he did not instill in his players' minds to give their best for the World Cup for Champion Clubs, as they treated the tournament as just part of their preparation for the coming Asian Basketball Confederation Championships.